michelepatella/mmeletricarservice.it/README.md

 ### 📦 Deployment & CI/CD

+🎯 **Role**
+It provides a fully automated pipeline to build, test, and deploy the application.
+It ensures that code changes are validated, deployed reliably, and made available to users quickly.

+🛡️ **Responsibility**
+It's responsible for:
+- Continuous Integration (CI) on every push to `main`:
+  - Install dependencies
+  - Run linting and Prettier checks
-- Fully automated pipeline with Vercel and GitHub integration
+  - Run automated tests
-- Commits to `main` trigger instant production builds at [mmeletricarservice.it](https://mmeletricarservice.it)
+  - Build the project
+- Continuous Deployment (CD) triggered after successful CI:
+  - Install dependencies
+  - Build the project
+  - Deploy to Vercel production environment (hosting the client-side and serverless functions, managing environment variables, and providing logs and analytics)
-- Preview deployments created for all branches and PRs for testing and review
+- Creating preview deployments for all branches
-- CI runs tests on every push and PR
-- Real-time build, deployment, and performance monitoring via Vercel Dashboard
+- Real-time monitoring of builds, deployments, and performance via Vercel Dashboard
-- Versioned deploys with easy rollback to previous stable releases
+- Versioned deploys allowing easy rollback to previous stable releases
-- Secure management of environment variables and secrets in Vercel
-- Enables rapid, reliable delivery aligned with modern DevOps best practices

 <br>